Print View

 The ACT Branch advocates for electric mobility in the ACT and, as a very active branch, contributes to AEVA advocacy at the national level.

-In March 2024, the ACT Branch issued its updated recommendations for public EV charging infrastructure in the ACT.
-This document supersedes earlier versions issued annually since 2021 and includes detailed recommendations to support the needs of drivers with disabilities.
+In March 2025, the ACT Branch issued its updated recommendations for public EV charging infrastructure in the ACT.
+This document supersedes earlier versions issued annually since 2021 and removes previous requirements for new charging stations to include CHAdeMO plugs.

 Work from previous years has been archived.